debel27/node-sse-specification/README.md

       sseService.send({event:'user-connected'}); // broadcasts data to all responses })

+# Overview

+Server-Sent Events are entirely managed by an `sseService`.

+This service guarantees consistency with respect to the [EventSource specification](https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events), provided that the server delegates the request to the `sseService` without sending any headers/data to the response.

+The `sseService` exposes methods to send data with fine-grained targeting on the open SSE connections.

 # API

-## Concepts

-Server-Sent Events are entirely managed through an `sseService`, that provides convenience methods to send data to one, several or all open connections.

-When matching the route for Server-Sent Events, the server **must** delegate the request to the `sseService`.
-Only the `sseService` is allowed to write headers/data to the response.

   * [Class: sse.SSEID](#class-ssesseid)
   * [Class sse.SSEService](#class-ssesseservice)